Moving into FS1

 In Foundation Stage 1, children learn by doing things for themselves, by watching, listening, talking, creating, investigating and exploring- in other words PLAYING!
 Play is children’s work and it can be tiring, messy, exciting, sometimes noisy, fun and magical.

-Other Activities to Support Transition to FS1
+Activities to support the transition to FS1

 Why not take a look at this ‘I am independent’ task and see how many things your child can already manage to do independently.
 Remember, we will help them to practise these things in Nursery too!

 We love story time in Nursery.
 Maybe you could work with your child to make some puppets and practise telling your own story?
-Click on the button below and have a go!

 Tidy up time is really important in Nursery.
 We have lots of time to play together and it’s good to be able to tidy up too.
 Your child could practise tidying up their toys at home.